oroinc/documentation/backend/extension/add-extension.rst

 * **Previous Versions** – taken from version history on GitHub (if tags are used)

-This means you will only have to specify the *Extension Name*, choose a *default image*, and specify *marketplaces and categories*.
+This means you will only have to specify the *Extension Name*, choose a *default image*, and specify *categories*.

 After you have published the application it will appear on the My Marketplace page in Pending status.
-The status will be changed shortly after our administrator reviews the extension and allows it to the Marketplace.
+The status will be changed shortly after our administrator reviews the extension and allows it to the Oro Extensions Store.
 Note that admin review is necessary only for the initial publication; all subsequent changes will not require admin approbation and will be published immediately.